What Is a Security Code on a Credit Card?

 When You Need Your Credit Card Security Code

-You don’t need to provide a credit card security code when making purchases in person.
+You don’t need to provide your credit card’s security code when making purchases in person.
 It’s automatically retrieved and authenticated when the credit card is swiped, “dipped” into an EMV chip reader, or “tapped” onto a contactless-enabled payment terminal.

-But the security code is almost always mandatory for “card-not-present” transactions.
-That means credit card transactions completed online or over the phone.
-Being able to produce this number shows that you actually have the card being used.
+However, the security code is almost always mandatory for “card-not-present” transactions, which are credit card transactions completed online or over the phone.
+Being able to produce this number, along with the card number and expiration date, shows that you actually have the card you’re using.
 That makes it less likely that the transaction is fraudulent.

-It is important to note that although merchants are responsible for requesting your security code prior to approving your payment, not all merchants will choose to do so.
-Due to the fact that certain individuals may find their security codes illegible or struggle to find their code at all, some stores skip the security code verification step in case it keeps their customers from paying.
-In other words, they don’t want an additional step in the checkout process that could stop you from completing a purchase.
+Merchants are responsible for requesting your security code prior to approving your payment, but not all of them will choose to do so.
+Some people may find their security codes hard to read or hard to find, so some stores skip the security code verification step to simplify the buying experience.
+These merchants don’t want an additional step in the checkout process that could stop you from completing a purchase.

 Why Credit Card Security Codes Are Important

-The added protection that credit card security codes provide is one of the reasons why fraud only impacts less than 1% of all electronic transactions.
+The added protection that credit card security codes provide is one of the reasons why fraud only impacts a very small percentage of all electronic transactions.
 While credit card fraud can still occur even with transactions that require a security code, the extra layer of protection definitely helps.

 When you are asked to provide your security code, merchants are trying to ensure that you have a genuine card.
 The code cannot be found anywhere else, as merchants are prohibited from storing it – along with PIN codes and magnetic stripe data.
-Because this data is never stored, it is more difficult, though not impossible, for thieves to commit fraud even if they have your other credit card information.
+Because this data is never stored, it is more difficult, though not impossible, for thieves to commit fraud even if they have your other credit card information, like your name and card number.

 Other Names for Credit Card Security Codes